-Adjusted net income represents net income, prepared in accordance with GAAP, adjusted for certain items that management believes are not reflective of the operational performance of the business.
-Adjustments to GAAP amounts include the pre-tax impact from amortization and non-restructuring impairment charges; restructuring and related charges, net; inventory step-up expenses; discontinued operations; changes in fair value of contingent consideration obligations; acquisition-related expenses; significant legal and environmental charges; pension settlement charges; tax effects of above adjustments as well as the elimination of deferred tax benefits associated with internal installment sales transactions (which reduces adjusted net income) and other items identified by the company.
+Adjusted net income represents net income (loss), prepared in accordance with GAAP, adjusted for certain items that management believes are not reflective of the operational performance of the business.
+Adjustments to GAAP amounts include the pre-tax impact from amortization and non-restructuring impairment charges; restructuring and related charges, net; inventory step-up expenses; discontinued operations; changes in fair value of contingent consideration obligations; acquisition-related expenses; significant legal and environmental charges; pension settlement charges; tax effects of above adjustments as well as the elimination of deferred tax benefits recognized upon reductions to intercompany installment notes created by internal sales of acquired intangible assets offset by deferred tax expense associated with the impact of the 2017 legal entity reorganization; and other items identified by the company.